spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 #### PreOrder payment flow in a Nutshell

 - The customer either selects Stripe as the payment method or he gets only Stripe Elements presented.
-- When you have more than one Payment Provider in your project and Stripe gets selected the `InitializePayment` API endpoint is called with the Payment Provider name (Stripe), the Payment Method name (Stripe), CSS-ID of the element to render Stripe Elements to, CSS-ID of the element to render messages to, the Payment Element Options including the `return_url`, and the Quote data.
+- When you have more than one Payment Provider in your project and Stripe gets selected the `InitializePreOrderPayment` Glue API endpoint (glue.your-website.com/payments?action=initialize-pre-order-payment) is called with the Payment Provider name (Stripe), the Payment Method name (Stripe), CSS-ID of the element to render Stripe Elements to, CSS-ID of the element to render messages to, the Payment Element Options including the `return_url`, and the Quote data.
 See example below.
-- When you only use Stripe in your project then the `InitializePayment` API endpoint is called with the Payment Provider name (Stripe), the Payment Method name (Stripe), CSS-ID of the element to render Stripe Elements to, CSS-ID of the element to render messages to, the Payment Element Options including the `return_url`, and the Quote data.
+- When you only use Stripe in your project then the `InitializePreOrderPayment` Glue API endpoint (glue.your-website.com/payments?action=initialize-pre-order-payment) is called with the Payment Provider name (Stripe), the Payment Method name (Stripe), CSS-ID of the element to render Stripe Elements to, CSS-ID of the element to render messages to, the Payment Element Options including the `return_url`, and the Quote data.
 See example below.
+  - The required quote data must be provided by your application.
-- Glue makes an RPC call to Zed which makes an API call to the Stripe App.
+- Zed now makes the API call to the Stripe App including required authorization.
-- On the Stripe App side the Payment with the given data is persisted and an API call to Stripe is made to get the ClientSecret.
+- On the Stripe App side the Payment with the given data is persisted and an API call to Stripe is made to get the ClientSecret and the PublishableKey.
 - You will get back a JSON response with the ClientSecret and the PublishableKey.
+- !!!
+This part requires an update after HEADLESS and Yves frontend is prepared
 - Use the example JavaScript to render the Stripe Elements on the summary page of your application.
+- !!!
 - Then the customer can select the Payment Method in the Stripe Elements and submits the data.
-- The customer will then be redirected to the provided `return_url` which must make another Glue checkout request to persist the order in the backoffice.
+- The customer will then be redirected to the provided `return_url` which must make another Glue request (glue.your-website.com/checkout) to persist the order in the backoffice.
-- After this the customer should see the success page of your application.
+- After this the customer should be redirected to the success page of your application.
 - Through the `\Spryker\Zed\Payment\Communication\Plugin\Checkout\PaymentConfirmPreOrderPaymentCheckoutPostSavePlugin` plugin the PreOrder payment will be confirmed on the Stripe App side.
 - When the payment was processed on the Stripe App side a `PaymentUpdated` message will be sent to your SCOS application which will contain additional data you can see in the Backoffice.
 - When the Payment is successful you will get a `PaymentConfirmed` AsyncAPI message which will move the order inside the OMS to the next state.
 - When the Payment has failed you will get a `PaymentFailed` AsyncAPI message which will move the order inside the OMS to the next state.

-### Yves integration into Payment Selection Page
+### Yves integration into Summary Page

 The same as in the headless approach, this integration is using the PreOrder payment flow as described above with some slight differences.